-A recent report published in online version of obesity suggested that green tea consumption slow downs the weight gain as Epigallocatechin-3-gallate (EGCG) - a compound found in most green teas, reduced the ability to absorb fat and enhanced ability to use it.
+Weight loss: A report published in online version of obesity suggests that green tea consumption slowdowns the weight gain as Epigallocatechin-3-gallate (EGCG) - a compound found in most green teas, reduced the ability to absorb fat and enhanced ability to use it.

-Men who drink green tea may have lower total cholesterol than those who do not drink green tea and poly phenols in green tea may block the intestinal absorption of cholesterol and promote its excretion from the body as observed in clinical trials on animals.
-Green tea significantly reduced blood levels of harmful LDL cholesterol in smokers as per the research reports available.
+Effect on Cholesterol: Men who drink green tea may have lower total cholesterol than those who do not drink green tea and poly-phenol in green tea may block the intestinal absorption of cholesterol and promote its excretion from the body as observed in clinical trials on animals.
+Green tea significantly reduced the blood levels of harmful LDL cholesterol in smokers as per the research reports available.

 What is your say?